gemrb/gemrb.github.io/MSYS2-build.md

 If you closed it, open up the MSYS2 shell again.

-This command will install the required collection of tools for compilation.
-Tip: you can copy it to the clipboard and press *Shift+Insert* to run it in the terminal.
+This command will install the required collection of tools for compilation. *Tip*: you can copy it to the clipboard and press *Shift+Insert* to run it in the terminal.

 ```